Thursday, May 19 Haarlem/ Amsterdam

 Arrive at the Amsterdam airport, and transfer to the hotel to meet your fellow travellers over dinner.

-Begin your experience of Amsterdam with a guided city tour.
+In the morning, you can choose to catch some extra sleep or take an optional excursion to tour the impressive Aalsmeer flower auction where 20 million flowers from around the world are traded daily.
+The main tour begins with a guided city tour of Amsterdam.
 Visit the Singel Mennonite Church.
 Browse the Rijksmuseum, known for its collection of Dutch Golden Age works, to see pieces by world-renowned artists including Rembrandt, Vermeer, and Jan Steen.
 Be sure to see the museum’s collection of Mennonite works too!
 Then climb aboard a river boat for a leisurely tour of Amsterdam’s canals.

 Drive through the Alsace region of France, where Jakob Amman lived, to hear the Amish origin story.
 Stop in Strasbourg for a city walk featuring the Mennonite history in this area, including learning about Pilgram Marpeck.
 Have lunch in the quaint town of Riquewihr, known for its narrow streets and half-timbered houses.
 Transfer to Colmar and have a ride on their tourist train.
 You also have the option to visit the Unterlinden Museum to learn about medieval and early Renaissance art.